Frequently Asked Questions (FAQs)

 Will the Tobacco-Free University policy include all tobacco products?

-Yes, the plan is for the policy to include all tobacco products and electronic cigarettes.
-Tobacco is defined as all tobacco-derived products, including, but not limited to; cigarettes, cigars, hookah-smoked products, spit and smokeless tobacco, chew, snuff, snus, clove cigarettes, bidis, kreteks, cigarillos and other smoked or vaporized products.
-There is little known about the safety of e-cigarettes.
-Current literature on their contents, addictive nature, and marketing strategies toward a young audience leads us to include them in the policy.
+Yes, the plan is for the policy to include all tobacco products.
+Tobacco is defined as all tobacco-derived products, including, but not limited to; cigarettes, cigars, hookah-smoked products, spit and smokeless tobacco, chew, snuff, snus, clove cigarettes, bidis, kreteks, cigarillos and other smoked products.

 To whom does this policy apply?